nataly-milman/postpc-2021-ex2/README.md

 (in my implementation it means also updating the list of supported operations)
 4) Future step - update button listener to actually perform the operations (adding* to the screen and returning output)

+[ex 3 addition]
+4)* add in x view in xml and add click listener in MainActivity
+5) Test whether or not the button works in MainActivityTest
+6) Test that it returns and shows the expected output in AppFlowTest